LjuArn/AnticShop/README.md

 There are test users entered.
 Admin username: ADMIN
-Users: 1. username: niki 2. username: zaza
+Users: 1. username: niki 2. username: zaza.

 Error handling: global controller advice for object not found.
 The white label error page has been replaced with a custom 404.html and 500.html page.
 Scheduling task - every last day of the month all users who are not active are deleted.